-If a taxpayer died before filing a return for 2009, the taxpayer's spouse or personal representative may have to file and sign a return for that taxpayer.
+If a taxpayer died before filing a return for 2012, the taxpayer's spouse or personal representative may have to file and sign a return for that taxpayer.
+A personal representative can be an executor, administrator, or anyone who is in charge of the deceased taxpayer's property.

 If the deceased taxpayer did not have to file a return but had tax withheld, a return must be filed to get a refund.

 The person who files the return should use the form the taxpayer would have used.
 If the department mailed the taxpayer a booklet, do not use the label.
 The person who files the return should print the word "deceased" after the decedent's name in the address section of the form.
-Also enter the date of death after the decedent's name.
+Also, enter the date of death after the decedent's name.

-If your spouse died in 2009 and you did not remarry in 2009, or if your spouse died in 2010 before filing a return for 2009, you may file a joint return.
-If your spouse died in 2009, the joint return should show your spouse's 2009 income before death, and your income for all of 2009.
-If your spouse died in 2010, before filing the 2009 return, the joint return should show all of your income and all of your spouse's income for 2009.
+If your spouse died in 2012 and you did not remarry in 2012, or if your spouse died in 2013 before filing a return for 2012, you may file a joint return.
+If your spouse died in 2012, the joint return should show your spouse's 2012 income before death and your income for all of 2012.
+If your spouse died in 2013, before filing the 2012 return, the joint return should show all of your income and all of your spouse's income for 2012.
 Print "Filing as surviving spouse" in the area where you sign the return.
 If someone else is the personal representative, he or she must also sign the return.